Lorne Greene: In the US

 The first of his continuing TV roles was as the patriarch Ben "Pa" Cartwright in Bonanza, the first one-hour Western series filmed in colour (1959–1973), making Greene a household name.
 He garnered the role after his performance as O'Brien in the CBS production of Nineteen Eighty-Four.

-In the 1960s, Greene capitalized on his image as Ben Cartwright by recording several albums of country-western/folk songs, which Greene performed in a mixture of spoken word and singing.
-In 1964, Greene had a number-one single on the music charts with his spoken-word ballad, "Ringo" (which referred to the real-life Old West outlaw Johnny Ringo), and got play time from "Saga of the Ponderosa", which detailed the Cartwright founding of the famous ranch.
+In the 1960s, Greene capitalized on his image as Ben Cartwright by recording several albums of country-western and folk songs, which he performed in a mixture of spoken word and singing.
+In 1964, he had a number-one single on the music charts with his spoken-word ballad "Ringo" (which referred to the real-life Old West outlaw Johnny Ringo) and got play time from "Saga of the Ponderosa", which detailed the Cartwright founding of the famous ranch.

-In 1973, after the cancellation of Bonanza following a 14-year run, Greene joined Ben Murphy in the ABC crime drama, Griff, about a Los Angeles, California, police officer, Wade "Griff" Griffin, who retires to become a private detective.
-When it failed to gain sufficient ratings and was cancelled after 13 episodes, Greene thereafter hosted the syndicated nature documentary series Last of the Wild from 1974 to 1975.
+In 1973, after the cancellation of Bonanza following a 14-year run, Greene joined Ben Murphy in the ABC crime drama Griff about a Los Angeles police officer, Wade "Griff" Griffin, who retires to become a private detective.
+When the show failed to gain sufficient ratings and was cancelled after 13 episodes, Greene thereafter hosted the syndicated nature documentary series Last of the Wild from 1974 to 1975.

-In the 1977 miniseries Roots, he played the first master of Kunta Kinte, John Reynolds.
-Through the 1970s, Greene was the spokesman for Alpo Beef Chunks dog food commercials, one of the possible origins of the phrase "Eating your own dog food".
+In the 1977 miniseries Roots, Greene played John Reynolds, the first master of the protagonist Kunta Kinte.
+Through the 1970s Greene was the spokesman for Alpo Beef Chunks dog food commercials, one of the possible origins of the phrase "Eating your own dog food".

 In 2007, TV Guide listed Ben Cartwright as the nation's second-most popular TV father (behind Cliff Huxtable).
 Greene was also known for his role as Commander Adama, another patriarchal figure, in the science-fiction television series Battlestar Galactica (1978–1979) and Galactica 1980 (1980).
 Greene's typecasting as a wise father character continued with the 1981 series Code Red as a fire-department chief, whose command includes his children as subordinates.
-Greene appeared with his former Bonanza co-star Michael Landon on an episode of Highway to Heaven.
-Greene also appeared with his former Bonanza co-star Pernell Roberts on a two-part episode of Vega$.
+Greene appeared with his former Bonanza co-star Michael Landon in an episode of Highway to Heaven.
+Greene also appeared with his former Bonanza co-star Pernell Roberts in a two-part episode of Vega$.

-He appeared in the 1986 HBO mockumentary The Canadian Conspiracy, about the supposed subversion of the United States by Canadian-born media personalities.
+Greene appeared in the 1986 HBO mockumentary The Canadian Conspiracy about the supposed subversion of the United States by Canadian-born media personalities.
 For nearly a decade, Greene co-hosted the Macy's Thanksgiving Day Parade on NBC with Betty White.

 Back on Canadian television

-In the 1980s, Greene devoted his energies to wildlife and environmental issues, including hosting and narrating the CTV's nature series Lorne Greene's New Wilderness, a show which promoted environmental awareness.
+In the 1980s Greene devoted his energies to wildlife and environmental issues, including hosting and narrating the CTV's nature series Lorne Greene's New Wilderness, a show that promoted environmental awareness.